dcrodman/archon/README.md

 * [Docker](https://www.docker.com)
 * Assumes a recent docker version bundled together with **docker-compose** - otherwise compose should be installed too

-Run with `docker-compose up` - it will download required images and run both Postgres DB and the server.
+Run Docker Compose, which will download required images and run both Postgres DB and the server.

+    docker-compose up

 There are 3 services available in current docker-compose version:
 - `postgres` - PostgreSQL database with initial DB and tables created via script